HomeGrownAssets/AutoMassDocs/README.md

 ## 📌 Notes
 - Volume is estimated using voxelization of the object's mesh.
-- Make sure your MeshRenderer or SkinnedMeshRenderer is present for accurate results.
-- Best suited for static or semi-static objects with defined geometry.
+- Best suited for watertight meshes without holes.

 ---